CreativeInquiry/ARKit-Educational-Templates/README.md

 ### Troubleshooting
 The [Issues section](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin/issues?status=new&status=open) of the Unity AR plugin contains a lot of useful information that's useful to read through when you're troubleshooting.

-### Scripts useful for debugging
-- GeneratePlanes: Generates the debug plane view, showing you the planes that the AR plugin has found.

 ## ARKit Remote